-The Company continued registering significant growth in all lines of business, mainly protection, unit linked and single premium.
-Gross written premium for the year amounted to €13.19M compared to €12.03M at the end of the comparative period.
-Claims incurred net of reinsurance were higher than those of the prior year.
+The Company continued to maintain a sound position in all lines of business, including protection, unit linked and single premium business.
+Gross written premium for the year amounted to €12.76M compared to €13.19M at the end of the comparative period.
+Claims incurred net of reinsurance were lower than those of the prior year.
 The Company has also intensified its efforts to recapture an amount of maturing business, which it completed successfully.